Distance Variables

 How Much Does Your Golf Ball’s Temperature and Cold Weather Affect Ball Distance

-Colder weather, and cold golf balls, does result in a decrease in golf ball travel distance.
+Colder weather and cold golf balls result in a decrease in golf ball travel distance.
 When the temperature decreases by 20°F you can expect a 1 – 2 yard decrease in distance for every 100 yards in a shot.
 The colder your balls are, the shorter your shot will measure up.
 So, at 60 degrees expect to lose 4 yards per 100 yards of carry.